The Benefits of Alkalizing for a Healthy Gut

 Last but not least—enjoy your greens.
 If you have trouble digesting roughage such as salads, kale or other leafy greens, then feel free to puree your veggies into soups.
 Also remember, your stomach does not have teeth.
 Chew.
 Chew.
 Chew

 Without a balanced pH, you will never heal your gut.
-If you would like to learn how to test your own pH and know what foods you should consume to have a balanced alkalinity, check out my new 8 week program, Restore your Gut Health, details here.
+If you would like to learn how to test your own pH and know what foods you should consume to have a balanced alkalinity, check out my 8 week program, Restore your Gut Health, details here.

 Or join me on my Facebook page where I’ll be sharing more information, tips and recipes to help you live a happier, healthier life.